AlexSickert/Udacity-SDC-T1-P5/README.md

 Here I show the main steps of the pipeline

+This is the original image

 ![41-original-.jpg](./output_images/41-original-.jpg)

+This image shows the areas where vehicles were detected - including false positives

 ![42-all boxes -.jpg](./output_images/42-all boxes -.jpg)

+This image shows the heatmap of the occurence of vehicle detection

 ![43-heatmap.jpg](./output_images/43-heatmap -.jpg)

+After applying a treshold we have a different heatmap:

 ![44-threshold heatmap.jpg](./output_images/44-threshold heatmap -.jpg)

+Then I use the heatmap for writing boxes on the final image

 ![45-final result -.jpg](./output_images/45-final result -.jpg)